mramanindia/Rice_grains_Analysis/README.md

 WaterSheld Algorithm is based on extracting sure background and foreground and then using markers will make the watershed algorithm run and detect the exact boundaries.

-It is like, filling the valleys and then separating hills out of that.
+It is like filling the valleys and then separating hills out of that.

 ## Counting broken rice
-After using the Watersheld algorithm, We will get the total number of rice present in the image, but counting broken rice grains are one of the typical tasks.
+After using the Watershed algorithm, We will get the total number of rice present in the image, but counting broken rice grains are one of the typical tasks.

 I used an area-based approach, where I put a threshold after several trail and errors that helps in classifying the rice grains into two categories.
 <center> **Either Broken rice grain or Full rice grain**. </center>